marcandreuf/java-katas/README.md

 # java-katas
-Exercices and practices with JAVA code.
-These are exercices from books, articles and learning ideas.
+Exercises and practices with JAVA code.
+These are exercises from books, articles and learning ideas.